dstavis/tasterx/README.md

 [Deployed Link](https://tasterx.herokuapp.com/)

 ## Abstract
 TasteRX is an engaging UX born from the idea of curing the world of bad taste.
 Do you have good taste in TV shows?
-Do you think the world would be a better place if more watched a particular show?
+Do you think the world would be a better place if more people watched a particular show?
 The TasteRX UI allows users to search for and then 'prescribe' a TV show with a custom message to a fellow human; the created prescription can then easily be shared via URL.

 This project utilized asynchronous workflow relying on code reviews within PR requests, daily stand-ups, project board tickets, and Slack among four remote contributors